TYPE DESIGN INFORMATION PAGE last updated on Fri Apr 18 18:59:22 EDT 2014

 Belarussian site.
 Arial, Courier and Times in Cyrillic versions.
 They have the Cyrillic vowels (a,o,u,e,y,ja,jo,ju,je,i) with accents, the Belarussian Latin "u short" and the letter "Jat" added on.
 [Google] [More] ⦿

 Denis Serebryakov's Design studio in Minsk, Belarus creates logotypes and identity based on original lettering and own production fonts.
 Appetite (2011) is a black upright script family.
-It was followed by Appetite Contrast (2012) and the italic version, Appetite New (2012), and the sketched version, Appetite Sketch (2013).
+It was followed by Appetite Contrast (2012) and the italic version, Appetite New (2012), the sketched version, Appetite Sketch (2013), and Appetite Rounded (2014).

 Myster (2012) is a random font in which each glyph has three alternatives.
 General (2012) is an elegant casual sans family.
 Germes (2012) is a grotesk family with some contrast and with some reverse serifs added sparingly.
 Germes Sans (2012) is the sans version.